sherafatian-amirabbas/BlazorServerWithControllers-PaymentAPI/README.md

 #### Description:
 In order to make a payment with the credit card, user has to provide credit card information and it has to be validated.
 The API validates credit card data and recognize the Credit Card type out of Master Card, Visa and American Express.

-Input parameters: Card owner, Credit Card number, issue date and CVC.
+Input parameters: Card Owner, Credit Card Number, Expiration Date and CVC.

 <br/>